Build Log

 Conclusions

-2. The closed semantic loop — intent specification, IR compilation, execution, behavioral analysis, and alignment checking — works in practice
+2. The closed semantic loop works in practice: intent specification, IR compilation, execution, behavioral analysis, and alignment checking

 3. Behavioral repair is possible: when tests fail, the bridge diagnoses the issue and the compiler fixes the IR